malwarebo/conductor/docs/FRAUD_TESTING.md

 # Fraud Detection System - Testing Guide

-This document provides examples and testing instructions for the GoPay fraud detection system.
+This document provides examples and testing instructions for the Conductor fraud detection system.

 ## Setup